openshift/installer/docs/user/vsphere/privileges.md

-# Required Privileges
+# Required Privileges & Permissions
 In order to install an OpenShift cluster to a vCenter, the user provided to the installer needs privileges to read and create the necessary resources.
-The easiest way to achieve this level of permission and ensure success is to install with a user who has administrative privileges.
+The easiest way to achieve this level of permission and ensure success is to install with a user who has global administrative privileges.

-If the provided user has admin privileges, no action is required and you can skip to the next step.
+If the provided user has global admin privileges, no further action for permissions is required.
 Otherwise, the rest of this document can be used as a resource to create a user with more fine-grained privileges.

 ## Privileges
-In order to create an OpenShift cluster, a user needs permissions for the following categories: _Datastore_, _Folder_, _Host_, _vSphere Tagging_, _Network_, _Resource_, _Profile-driven storage_, _vApp_, and _Virtual machine_.
+In order to create an OpenShift cluster, a user needs privileges in the following categories: _Datastore_, _Folder_, _vSphere Tagging_, _Network_, _Resource_, _Profile-driven storage_, _vApp_, and _Virtual machine_.

 Here is an example summary of privileges that could be used to install a cluster: